 Building Outreach and Engagement in GLAM Organizations

 Effective outreach and engagement takes work and a whole lot of effort.
 Interested in increasing community outreach but not sure where to start?
 This is the talk for you.
 This workshop demystifies some of the common barriers to engagement within the GLAM sector.
 It provides concrete advice on how to build long and short term engagement strategies.
 Participants will leave with an event organization toolkit, tips on how to manage engagement workloads, and how to best prioritize engagement techniques.
 This content can be delivered as a half-day hands-on workshop or as a shorter 45-60 minute talk.

 Getting Started with Online Engagement

 With so many social media tools and online promotion options for GLAM organizations it is sometimes hard to know where to start.
 This workshop is designed for staff at small to medium size heritage organizations looking to increase their online presence and improve their digital engagement strategies.
 Participants will learn about branding and social media management techniques.
 We’ll also cover tips and tricks to get the most impact on a tight budget with limited staff time.
 Workshop participants will leave with a social media and engagement action plan for promoting their organization online.

 Indigenous Content in Collections

-Interested in booking a workshop?
-Contact me at krista.mccracken[at]gmail[dot]com.
+Interested in booking a speaking engagement or workshop?
+Contact krista.mccracken[at]gmail[dot]com.